kammitama5/kammitama5.github.io/_posts/2022-02-18-Friday-February-18th.md

 an electricity outage that lasted for a significant amount of time this week, too.
 I was asking what outrage and discontent was locally, and my dad calmly said "I know what that is; it's disappointment."
 He told me that decades ago, about the time of his generation being young adults (teens, early 20s), when the British left, there was a sense in the air of all the things they could be, in terms of invention, infrastructure, etc without British rule.
-And a lot of this has to do with the fact that not only were things like the Civil Rights Movements and the Black Power movement in the air, and a spiralling of countries that declared to be separated from British rule, but there was this great hope for the future of what each nation *could become*.
+And a lot of this has to do with the fact that not only were pivotal events like the Civil Rights Movements and the Black Power movement in the air, and a spiralling of countries that declared to be separated from British rule, but there was this great hope for the future of what each nation *could become*.
 After all, many of these Empires did pillage and plunder our region.
 - However, there was so much more to independence; there is the undoing of brainwashing, an ability to attain self-reliance that is financial, economic,